What is SOC and Benefits of SOC

 3. Constant surveillance

 Adversaries do not work from 9 a.m. to 5 p.m., nor do they follow the standard Monday-Friday 40-hour work week.
 Businesses are under constant attack, and so should your security staff.
-A 24/7 SOC does not cease hunting and monitoring for danger indicators while business owners are asleep, but rather actively hunts and monitors for them even on holidays and weekends.
+A 24/7 SOC does not cease hunting and monitoring for danger indicators while business owners are asleep but rather actively hunts and monitors for them even on holidays and weekends.

 4. Threat triage, incident isolation, and remediation

 Countless products across the 'layers of security' generate heaps of threat data.
-This is where security analysts undertake triaging — the investigation process that determines if a threat should be escalated to incident level.
+This is where security analysts undertake triaging — the investigation process that determines if a threat should be escalated to the incident level.
 Some SOCs give remediation assistance, while others provide a remediation solution to resolve the threat, and still others provide a combination of the two.
 When a significant threat is escalated to an incident, it is often important to 'contain' the spread to additional devices, which is when device isolation comes into play.
 Today's contemporary SOC can isolate while containing the danger until the treatment is applied.

 5. Security stack understanding and compatibility